naja3111/credit_risk_app/README.md

 Hyper parameter optimization using `gridserachcv` techniques to optimize the model.

 ##### Run the Updated Model Locally
-Assuming  - anaconda in Windows 10.
+Assumption - anaconda in Windows 10 operating system.

 Redeployment of improved model can be run in a conda virtual environment.

 Follow this step to install using YML file, otherwise skip to the next section to create venv.In anaconda propmt run the following (file is in <env-setup> folder).
 `conda env create -f environment.yml`